 The Dawson mansion’s garage was filled with incredibly expensive cars, both new and old.
 The two patrolling officers radioed in what was happening and unholstered their weapons, pointing them at the entryway.
 The door retracted into the roof.
 A pair of powerful headlamps and rack of spotlights attached to a hulking vehicle immediately blinded the two cops.

-One of the police hovercraft circled in overhead, searchlight sweeping the ground.
+One of the police hovercraft circled overhead, searchlight sweeping the ground.
 It captured the mechanical beast as it roared out of the garage.
 The vehicle was a huge, black Hummer, almost twenty foot in length and towering off the ground.
 A commercial model, it had been covered in thick plates of homemade armour.
-The windshield and windows were completely hidden by metal plating, making it impossible to see in and for anyone inside the the car to see out.
+The windshield and windows were completely hidden by metal plating, making it impossible to see in and for anyone inside the car to see out.
 Run-flat tyres were protected by thick sheets of armour that covered the wheel wells and ran almost all the way to the ground.
 The headlamps and a rack of spotlights on the roof of the Hummer were brightly illuminated.

 “What the fuck is that?”
 One of the police officers shouted.